 Priligy TeleHealth Consultation

-Educational page for Priligy (dapoxetine) with a physician consultation pathway.
-Includes safety checkpoints, instructions, and a unique FAQ.
+Educational page for Priligy (dapoxetine) with a clinician-guided consultation pathway.
+This version uses page-specific medical copy, safety review points, and a unique FAQ focused on premature ejaculation counseling and men’s health planning.

 Patient-first education Medication safety screening Evidence-based care planning Doctor consultation link